SharpGDX/SharpGDX.github.io/_preferences/preferences.md

 layout: home
 nav_order: 1
 ---
 Preferences are a simple way to store small data for your application, e.g. user settings, small game state saves and so on.
-Preferences work like a hash map, using strings as keys, and various primitive types as values. *Preferences are also the only way to date to write persistent data when your application is run in the browser*.
+Preferences work like a dictionary, using strings as keys, and various primitive types as values.

 ## Obtaining a Preferences instance